-If the windshield is not clear after using the windshield washer, or if the wiper blade chatters when running, wax or other material may be on the blade or windshield.
+If the windshield is not clear after using the windshield washer, or if the wiper blade chatters when running, wax, sap or other material may be on the blade or windshield.

-Clean the outside of the windshield with GM Windshield Cleaner, Bon-Ami Powder (GM Part No. 1050011).
+Clean the outside of the windshield with GM Windshield Cleaner, Bon Ami® Powder (non-scratching glass cleaning powder), GM Part No. 1050011.
 The windshield is clean if beads do not form when you rinse it with water.

+Grime from the windshield will stick to the wiper blades and affect their performance.
 Clean the blade by wiping vigorously with a cloth soaked in full-strength windshield washer solvent.
 Then rinse the blade with water.
-Wiper blades should be checked on a regular basis and replaced when worn.